SkoolNotes/Taproot/2020BIO101/KBhBIO101StructuresofCarbs.md

 - Disachoride => a dinomer (?) of carbohydrates
 - Polysachride => a polymer of carbohydrates

+## Basic Monomers
+- Glucose: ring of 6

 ## The mer-library

 | Name      | Note                                    | Composition                                                                    |